iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.ascent.phr___19.3.0/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.ascent.phr 4 reviews"/>
 </p>

+> Had an issue beforehand regarding logging in but customer service was excellent and can now use the app.
+Wish I could have access to more of my records like test results but I'm happy overall x<br> :date: __2021-06-11 12:18:04__

 > App is now working again.
 And I'm happy again.😁 But apprehensive...<br> :date: __2021-05-14 13:26:14__